Christian-History.org does not receive any personally identifiable information from the search bar below.

-The history of Christianity for the apostolic era is based on the Gospels, the book of Acts in the Bible, references to the apostles in the early Christian writings, and Eusebius' Ecclesiastical History, written in A.D.
+The apostolic era begins with the death of Christ and ends with the death of the apostle John around AD 100.
+My sources are the Gospels, the book of Acts, references to the apostles in the early Christian writings, and Eusebius' Ecclesiastical History, written in A.D.
 323.

 You can read Jesus' story in the Gospels.
 There are no other contemporary sources for his life, other than a couple small references to the fact he existed in Josephus' Antiquities and Philo of Alexandria.

 Note: I have an educated guess about Jesus' childhood and a link to some excellent research done by a man named Ray Vander Laan, who is to be commended, in my opinion, for an excellent use of his time on earth.
 We are all indebted to him.